On cycles in monotone grid classes of permutations: Indivisibility and coils

 \begin{proof} By Observation~\ref{obs-single-component}, the points of the $M$-indivisible permutation $\pi^\gridded$ belong to a single component $H$ of $G_M$.
 If $\pi^\gridded$ is a singleton then the statement in the theorem is clear, so we may assume that $\pi^\gridded$ is not a singleton.
 By Observation~\ref{obs-non-singleton}, $\pi^\gridded$ contains at least one point from each cell around some cycle, which means that the component $H$ must contain a cycle.
 Let $\ell \ge 4$ denote the length of this cycle, and let $t\le T$ denote the number of edges in $H$.

 We now proceed inductively on the number $t-\ell$ of non-zero entries of $M$ that belong to $H$ but do not lie on the cycle.
-Our hypothesis is that $\pi^\gridded$ has a refined gridding using an acyclic matrix that has at most $k(t-\ell+1)$ non-zero entries, and that this refined gridding divides the points in each cell of $\pi^\gridded$ among at most $k$ smaller cells.
+Our hypothesis is that $\pi^\gridded$ has a refined gridding using an acyclic matrix that has at most $k(t-\ell+1)$ non-zero entries, and that this refined gridding divides each row and column using at most $k-1$ additional horizontal and vertical lines, respectively.
 Since $\ell\geq 4$, we see that $k(t-\ell+1) \leq k(T-3)$ and so this induction will complete the proof.

-The base case, in which $t=\ell\ge 4$, follows by Lemma~\ref{lem-griddable-acyclic}, since the number of non-zero entries in this case is $k =k(t-\ell+1)$, and the refined gridding of $\pi^\gridded$ in this acyclic grid divides the points in each cell on the cycle among at most $\lceil k/\ell\rceil \le k$ smaller cells.
+The base case, in which $t=\ell\ge 4$, follows by Lemma~\ref{lem-griddable-acyclic}, since the number of non-zero entries in this case is $k =k(t-\ell+1)$, and the refined gridding of $\pi^\gridded$ in this acyclic grid divides the points in each cell on the cycle among at most $\lceil k/\ell\rceil \le k$ smaller cells, which is achieved by adding at most $k-1$ horizontal lines in each row, and at most $k-1$ vertical lines in each column.

 Now suppose that $M$ has $t-\ell > 0$ non-zero entries in $H$ that are not on the cycle.
 Identify a non-empty cell $c$ of $\pi^\gridded$ that has no other non-empty cells in either its column or its row.
 (Such a cell must correspond to an edge in $H$ since all points of $\pi^\gridded$ belong to $H$.
 Furthermore, $c$ exists since each edge of $H$ not on the cycle lies on a unique path from the cycle to some leaf of $G_M$, and so we may choose the last non-empty cell along this path.)
 Without loss of generality, we may assume that $c$ is the only non-empty cell in its column, and that the points in $c$ form an increasing sequence.